Optimizing, publishing and styling GeoTIFF data¶

 Customize the

-when done.Open the GeoServer
+Open the GeoServer

-, clear the browser image cache and zoom/pan around, notice the black tiles now gone
+Layer Preview, clear the browser image cache and zoom/pan around, notice the black tiles now gone

 Image Mosaic Options¶

-There are plenty of options that can be tweaked in order to further optimize an ImageMosaic
+There are plenty of options that can be tweaked in order to further optimize an ImageMosaic.

 Accurate resolution computation: If

-, computes the resolution of the granules in 9 points, the corners of the requested area and the middle points and take the better one.
+true, computes the resolution of the granules in 9 points, the corners of the requested area and the middle points and take the better one.
 This will provide better results for cases where there is a lot more deformation on a subregion (top/bottom/sides) of the requested bbox with respect to others.
 Otherwise, compute the resolution using a basic affine scale transform.AllowMultithreading: If

-, enables tiles multithreading loading.
+true, enables tiles multithreading loading.
 This allows to perform parallelized loading of the granules that compose the mosaic.BackgroundValues: Sets the value of the mosaic

-).
+background.
+Depending on the nature of the mosaic it is wise to set a value for theno dataarea (usually-9999).
 This value is repeated on all the mosaic bands.Bands: a comma separated list of band indexes that allows to expose only a particular subset of bands out of a multiband source.
 Normally not configured by hand, but driven by

-styling instead.ExcessGranuleRemoval: An option that should be enabled when using scattered and deeply overlapping images.
+SLDstyling instead.ExcessGranuleRemoval: An option that should be enabled when using scattered and deeply overlapping images.
 By default the image mosaic will try to mosaic toghether all images in the requested area, even if some are behind and won’t show up in the final image.
 With excess granule removal the system will use the image footprint to determine which granules actually contribute pixels to the output, and will end up performing the image processing only on those actually contributing.
 Best used along with footprints and sorting (to control which images actually stay on top).
 Possible values are

-(Region Of Interest).Filter: Filters granules based on attributes from the input coverage.
+NONEorROI(Region Of Interest).Filter: Filters granules based on attributes from the input coverage.

 Footprint Behavior: Sets the behavior of the regions of a granule that are outside of the granule footprint.
 Can be

-.InputTransparentColor: Sets the transparent color for the granules prior to mosaicking them in order to control the superimposition process between them.
+None(Ignore the footprint),Cut(Remove regions outside the footprint from the image.
+Does not add an alpha channel), orTransparent(Make regions outside the footprint completely transparent.
+Will add an alpha channel if one is not already present).
+Defaults toNone.InputTransparentColor: Sets the transparent color for the granules prior to mosaicking them in order to control the superimposition process between them.
 When GeoServer composes the granules to satisfy the user request, some of them can overlap some others, therefore, setting this parameter with the opportune color avoids the overlap of no data areas between granules.

 MaxAllowedTiles: Sets the maximum number of the tiles that can be load simultaneously for a request.
 In case of a large mosaic this parameter should be opportunely set to not saturating the server with too many granules loaded at the same time.